leonardhwg/hsrm-internship-report/README.md

 # HSRM Internship Report

-Template for internship reports in the DCSM department at RheinMain University of Applied Sciences (HSRM).
+Template for internship reports in the DCSM department at RheinMain University of Applied Sciences (HSRM) as part of the Computer Science degree program.
 This template provides a standardized layout and makes it easy to clearly mark text sections by author.

 ## Features

-- Preconfigured layout based on HSRM conventions (page margins, line spacing etc.).
+- Preconfigured layout based on internship reports in the DCSM department at HSRM conventions (page margins, line spacing etc.).
 - Multiple authors with clear, color-coded marking inside the text via the `#author(...)` function.
 - Optional author legend shown in the table of contents.
 - Title page with university and company logos, plus supervisor details.